 Mistake #1 Underestimating Natural Light

 Natural light is a small space's best friend.
 Maximize yours by placing mirrors on opposite walls from your windows to reflect and spread the light.
 Opt for woven blinds or sheer privacy curtains to filter sunlight rather than block it.

-The sooner you accept that you have a small space and start taking steps to make the most of it, the quicker you'll be on your way to crafting chic surroundings.
-If you don't have room for a coffee table, squeezing one in will only make your room feel more cramped.
-Instead, opt for a larger side table to rest remote controls and magazines.
-If a television console won't fit in your available square footage, mount a flatscreen on the wall or tuck it into a bookshelf.
-Cramming items in that don’t truly fit will only lead to an unusable, squashed space.
+The sooner you accept that you have a small space and start taking steps to make the most of it, the quicker you'll be able to craft chic surroundings.
+If you don't have room for a bedside table, squeezing one in will only make your room feel more cramped.
+Instead, opt for a stool to rest remote controls, magazines, and tiny table lamps.
+If a media cabinet won't fit in your available square footage, mount a flat-screen on the wall, or tuck it into a bookshelf.
+Instead of a full-size desk, consider a vanity or narrow console.

+If you do prefer minimalistic styles, then amplifying your small space by avoiding clutter and crowding your home with patterns is probably easier.
+But if you love maximalism, don't fret over size.
 A lack of square footage doesn't mean your home has to be bland.
 Incorporate large-scale patterns and bright-colored accents to bring interest to your pad.
 Bold wallpaper in a color scheme that connects your rooms, or bright drapery hung close to the ceiling will create focal points to distract the eye from a lack of excess space.

 This story was originally written by Liz Lynch and has since been updated.